Over the years these little beauties have raised some eyebrows. Below are the responses I currently have to these questions. Enjoy!

 The long answer?

 …Because the world of science has not yet caught up to some of the wisdom that traditional healers have passed down for generations, often through oral tradition.
-They had understanding of what worked even if one didn’t understand why.
+They had understanding of what worked even if they didn’t understand why.

 These sculptures are inspired by the teachings of traditional healers who hold knowledge of the womb, and who are adept at feeling changes in the organ through palpation.
-They understood the impact of life upon a uterus, and how to work with it for optimal health and wellbeing as a woman.

 As women learn more about this sacred organ, they may find that the information they learn through traditional healers, or are able to gain through their own intuition and life experience, is sometimes not validated by the modern western medical model.